symfony/symfony-docs/components/form.rst

 to Twig, which gives you access to the Twig functions for rendering forms.
-To do this, you first need to create a :class:`Symfony\\Bridge\\Twig\\Form\\TwigRendererEngine`, where you define your :ref:`form themes <form-customization-form-themes>` (i.e. resources/files that define form HTML markup).
+To do this, you first need to create a :class:`Symfony\\Bridge\\Twig\\Form\\TwigRendererEngine`, where you define your :ref:`form themes <form-customization-form-themes>` (e.g. resources/files that define form HTML markup).

 For general details on rendering forms, see :doc:`/form/form_customization`.